Avaneeshakrishna/Breed-Recognition-for-Dogs/README.md

 * Download the ipynb file
 * Upload to your kaggle notebook
-* Upload the stanford dogs datasets (https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset) to the kaggle notebook
+* Upload the stanford dogs datasets (https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset) to the Kaggle notebook
+* Make sure the accelerator GPU T4 x2 is checked